-- 1. What are the most important initial actions in responding to diving accidents? - 2.
-What is decompression illness (DCI)? - 3.
+- 1. What two conditions compose decompression illness (DCI)? - 2.
+What are the most common signs and symptoms of DCI? - 3.
 What is the primary cause of decompression sickness (DCS)? - 4.
 What are the primary symptoms of DCS? - 5.
 What is arterial gas embolism (AGE)? - 6.
-What is the primary risk factor for AGE? - 7.
+What is the primary risk factor for ÁGE? - 7.
 Why is it important to seek medical evaluation when DCI is suspected? - 8.
 What are the most prevalent symptoms of DCI? - 9.
 What are the typical onset times of DCS and AGE symptoms?

-The term decompression illness (DCI) describes signs and symptoms arising either during or subsequent to decompression and it encompasses two different but potentially linked processes:
+The term decompression illness (DCI) describes signs and symptoms arising either during or subsequent to decompression and encompasses two different, but potentially linked, processes

-- 1. Decompression sickness (DCS) - 2.
-Arterial gas embolism (AGE)
+- decompression sickness (DCS) - arterial gas embolism (AGE)